Changzhi: Climate

 Changzhi has a rather dry, monsoon-influenced humid continental climate (Köppen Dwa), with cold and very dry winters, and very warm, somewhat humid summers.
-The monthly 24-hour average temperature ranges from −4.7 °C in January to 22.5 °C in July, and the annual mean is 9.89 °C. Typifying the influence of the East Asian Monsoon, a majority of the annual 547 mm of precipitation occurs from June to August.
+The monthly 24-hour average temperature ranges from −4.7 °C in January to 22.5 °C in July, and the annual mean is 9.89 °C. Typifying the influence of the East Asian Monsoon, a majority of the annual 547 mm of precipitation occurs from June to August.The annual sunshine hours are 2400-2600 hours, and the average annual frost-free period is 160-180 days.

 Pollution

-Changzhi's air quality index is monitored by China's Ministry of Environmental Protection (MEP) and city government.
+Changzhi's air quality index is monitored by China's Ministry of Environmental Protection (MEP) and its city government.
 A record of daily air quality is published by the local government.

 In 2013, a major chemical spill occurred at a fertilizer plant in Changzhi operated by Tianji Coal Chemical Industry Group, polluting major waterways in the region, and impacting areas downstream, such as the city of Handan.
 Government officials in Handan blamed the city government of Changzhi for covering up the spill for five days, and remaining silent on the spill for the subsequent two months.
 In February 2013, the Xinhua News Agency announced the results of an official investigation into the spill, resulting in the punishment of 39 people, including then-mayor of Changzhi, Zhang Bao, who was removed from his position.

 In 2019, officials from the Shanxi Provincial Government publicly reprimanded officials from seven cities within the province, including Changzhi, following a noticeable spike in pollution.